NASS2023/Brain2Text/README.md

 # Future Prospect:

-The central idea of our project is to create a wearable device that resembles headphones.
-The core functionality of the device involves reading brainwave, converting them into text and using a voice assistant to read tho text out.
+The future idea of our project is to create a wearable device that resembles headphones.
+The core functionality of the device involves reading brainwave, converting them into text and using a voice assistant to read the text.
 Developing the hardware for such a wearable device involves several challenges.
-It requires expertise in sensor technology, electronics, and miniaturization.
+It requires expertise in sensor technology and electronics.
 Partnering with companies experienced in hardware architecture and wearable technology can accelerate the development process.
 These companies can bring their knowledge of designing compact and functional hardware components to enhance this project.

-To ensure the medical effectiveness and safety of your device, collaboration with medical professionals is crucial.
-Neuroscientists, psychiatrists, and psychologists can provide guidance on the interpretation of brainwave data and its relevance to mental health.
-Their expertise can help you refine your device's algorithms and improve its accuracy.
-The potential impact goes beyond medical research.
+To ensure the medical effectiveness and safety of our device, collaboration with medical professionals is crucial.
+Neuroscientists and medical researchers can provide guidance on the interpretation of brainwave and the relevance of the results obtained.
+Their expertise can help us refine our device's algorithms and make sure that the device is safe to wear.
+The potential impact of this project goes beyond medical research.
 If successful, the brainwave-reading wearable could have applications in various fields such as education, communication, and assistive technology.
-For instance, it could aid individuals with disabilities who may have limited means of communication.
+It will provide indivisuals having speech impediments with some means of having communication.

 # Limitation:

 1. Due to super time constraint, we are unable to build a tokenizer of our own.
 Although, we have a novel decoder architecture, but the architecture is using pre-trained embeddings from Roberta.
 Due to this reason, our outputs are specific to Roberta style of embeddings which is not always meaningful to the end user.
 To resolve this issue, we have to build a tokenizer of our own.

 2. Since we have brainwaves corresponding to long stories, each datapoint is huge in length.
-Models find it difficult to learn from long datapoints.
+Models find it difficult to learn from datapoints having long seperated dependencies.
 Rather, if we had conversational data and their corresponding waves, then model learning would have been far better since the datapoints are shorter in length.

 # My Learning from oneAPI:

-✅
+✅ Using IDC (Intel Dev Cloud): This platform has provided us with cloud which we can easily connect with our localhost and use the GPUs present in the servers.
+This has helped us train our models really fast hence saving our time and allowing us to focus more on improving our work.

-✅
+✅ Using oneDNN: This library contains optimised versions of neural networks like ANN, RNN and CNN.
+Since we had to extract features from images, we have used the CNN architecture supported by this library.
+This has helped us train our models really fast hence reducing time complexity of the task.

-✅
+✅ Using DevMesh: This is a platform that provides us with a space to showcase our work and share our work with many other developers present in the network.
+This helps us connect with other developers, learn from them and expand our networking.